tararoys/TarasBlog/articles/intro-to-fractals-making-an-angels-wing-in-chaotica.markdown

 ![](wing-Chaotica/openWorldEditor.png)

-In the main menu, click on Window and then World editor to open the world editor.
+In the main menu, click on Window and then World Editor to open the World Editor.